 The Quality Health Indicator (QHi) Project is an economical, Web-based quality benchmarking program specifically designed, developed and driven by small rural hospitals and rural health clinics to compare selected quality measures with other similar hospitals and clinics.
 It was developed through a partnership of the Kansas Rural Health Options Project (KRHOP), Kansas Department of Health and Environment Office of Rural Health (KDHE), Kansas Hospital Association (KHA) and the Kansas Hospital Education and Research Foundation (KHERF).
 The website is managed by the Kansas Hospital Association.

-Participating hospitals and clinics benchmark against self-defined peer groups to learn from the best practices of other organizations in order to adopt new processes in four categories of measures: Clinical Quality, Employee Contribution, Financial Operational and Patient Satisfaction.
-QHi is currently being used by more than 1300 users in over 300 small rural hospitals and 124 clinics in 16 states: Arizona, California, Colorado, Illinois, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Nebraska, New Mexico, Oregon, Washington and Wyoming.
+Participating hospitals and clinics benchmark against self-defined peer groups to learn from the best practices of other organizations in order to adopt new processes in four categories of measures: Clinical Quality, Workforce, Financial Operational and Patient Satisfaction.
+QHi is currently being used by more than 1300 users in 274 small rural hospitals and 141 clinics in 11 states: California, Colorado, Illinois, Kansas, Louisiana, Michigan, Minnesota, New Mexico, Utah, Washington and Wyoming.

 QHi allows small rural hospitals and clinics to: (1) Collect, track and trend data unique to their specific environment (2) Evaluate current performance every month, set targets for improvement and integrate successful solutions from other benchmark hospitals and clinics (3) Participate in a nationally recognized initiative to demonstrate healthcare quality in rural America.